AT-Publishing/website/_ebf/2020-11-27-localcryptos.md

 ---

-The p2p marketplace LocalCryptos is coming with a Black Friday discount this year: **30% fee discount** only on Friday 27th Nov 2020.
+The p2p marketplace LocalCryptos is coming with a Black Friday discount in 2020: **30% fee discount** only on Friday 27th Nov 2020.

 The 30% promo applies on all the trade fees, including crypto swaps.